AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 A data set...

-It is used in the following chart types: (?)
+It is used in most chart types.

 ## Classes